AnsImran/Optimization/README.md

-## Click on the headings below to see relevant jupyter notebooks.
+## Click on the headings below to see my relevant jupyter notebooks.

 #### This repository is still under construction.